The Top 3 Web 3.0 Stocks to Buy

 Nvidia Corporation is on the cutting edge of just about every major technological field.
-So it makes sense that tops the list of Web 3.0 stocks to buy.
-It has solutions for artificial intelligence, cloud computing, and deep machine learning.
+So it makes sense that it tops the list of Web 3.0 stocks to buy.
+It has solutions for artificial intelligence, cloud computing and deep machine learning.
 Nvidia’s technology is already used across a wide range of industries.
-For example, it works in telecommunications, financial services, gaming, healthcare, and more.
+For example, it works in telecommunications, financial services, healthcare and more.
 There’s a very good chance that Nvidia’s technology will be powering the future of Web 3.0

 In FY 2021, Nvidia posted annual revenue of $16.68 billion.
 This was a 52.73% increase from $10.92 billion in 2020.
 It also posted a net income of $4.33 billion.
 This was a 54.94% increase from $2.8 billion in 2020.

 Nvidia’s stock is down 44% so far in 2022.
 But it’s also up almost 370% over the past five years.

 Web 3.0 Stocks No. 2 Coinbase (Nasdaq: COIN)

 Web 3.0 stocks will be the convergence of the internet, blockchain, cryptocurrency and NFTs.
 Coinbase checks off two of these: cryptocurrency and NFTs.
 This makes it one of the most prime Web 3.0 stocks to buy.